wbamberg/idl-reference/docs/nsIHttpServer.md

 </tr>

 <tr>
-<td>path</td>
+<td>file</td>
-<td>  the path which is to be mapped to the given file; must begin with "/" and
+<td>  the file to serve for the given path, or null to remove any mapping that
-  be a valid URI path (i.e., no query string, hash reference, etc.)
+  might exist; this file must exist for the lifetime of the server
 </td>
 </tr>